Why Does Confidence Matter More Than Talent in Competition?

 • Psychological edge: Confidence influences how you approach challenges, from a weightlifting PR to a public speaking gig.

-• Not arrogance: True confidence is grounded in preparation and self-awareness, not overblown ego.
+• Not arrogance: True confidence is grounded in preparation and self-awareness, not an overblown ego.

 • Dynamic trait: Unlike talent, which is partly innate, confidence is a skill you can build with practice.